The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Difference Between DAP and SOAP Notes

-BIRP notes are a type of progress note that documents what the therapist did and how the client responded, making them the right format for behavioral health settings where tracking outcomes matters.
+BIRP notes are a type of progress note that documents what the therapist did and how the client responded.
+They are the right format for behavioral health settings where tracking outcomes matters.

+What does BIRP stand for?
 BIRP stands for Behavior, Intervention, Response, and Plan.
-Unlike SOAP or DAP, BIRP leads with what the client presented behaviorally, then records what the therapist did about it.
-Community mental health centers and intensive programs use BIRP notes for mental health documentation regularly because they produce a clear record of clinical action and result.
+The format was originally developed for community mental health and substance use programs.
+Unlike SOAP or DAP, BIRP leads with what the client presented behaviorally, then records what the therapist did about it and how the client responded.

 BIRP Format Explained